pycom/pycom-documentation/chapter/tutorials/all/adc.md

 adc.vref_to_pin('P22')
 ```

 Now that the voltage reference is externally accessable you should measure it with the most accurate voltmeter you have access to.
 Note down the reading in millivolts, e.g. `1120`.
-You can then calibrate the ADC by telling it the true value of the internal reference.
+To disconnect the 1.1v reference from `P22` please reset your module.
+You can now calibrate the ADC by telling it the true value of the internal reference.
 You should then check your calibration by connecting the ADC to a known voltage source.

 ```py
 # Set calibration - see note above